devAlice

 Set up WSL2's GUI integration (WSLg) so Linux desktop apps open as native Windows windows.
 No external X server or VcXsrv needed.

 Back in the day, running a Linux GUI app from WSL meant installing VcXsrv or X410, setting the DISPLAY env var, and adjusting the Windows firewall.
-Since WSLg (WSL GUI) shipped (Windows 11 + WSL 0.65+), all of that disappeared — Linux apps just open as Windows windows.
+Since WSLg (WSL GUI) shipped (Windows 11 + WSL 0.65+), that whole process disappeared — Linux apps just open as Windows windows.

 This guide enables WSLg on Windows 11 22H2+ + WSL 2 + Ubuntu 24.04 and walks through running common Linux GUI apps (Firefox, gedit, GIMP, GUI debuggers).